pingidentity/terraform-provider-pingfederate/docs/resources/authentication_selector.md

 Optional:

-- `extended_attributes` (Attributes List) A list of additional attributes that can be returned by the Authentication Selector.
+- `extended_attributes` (Attributes Set) A set of additional attributes that can be returned by the Authentication Selector.
 The extended attributes are only used if the Authentication Selector supports them. (see [below for nested schema](#nestedatt--attribute_contract--extended_attributes))

 <a id="nestedatt--attribute_contract--extended_attributes"></a>
 ### Nested Schema for `attribute_contract.extended_attributes`